medikoo/es5-ext/README.md

 ### every(obj, cb[, thisArg[, compareFn]])

 Analogous to Array.prototype.every.
 Returns true if every key-value pair in this object satisfies the provided testing function.
 Optionally _compareFn_ can be provided which assures that keys are tested in given order.
-If provided _compareFn_ is equal to `true`, then default sort function for strings is used.
+If provided _compareFn_ is equal to `true`, then order is alphabetical (by key).

 ### filter(obj, cb[, thisArg])

+Analogous to Array.prototype.filter.
+Returns new object with properites for which _cb_ function returned truthy value.

 ### flatten(obj)

+Returns new object, with flatten properties of input object

+_flatten({ a: { b: 1 }, c: { d: 1 } })  =def  { b: 1, d: 1 }_

 ### forEach(obj, cb[, thisArg[, compareFn]])

+Analogous to Array.prototype.forEach.
+Calls a function for each key-value pair found in object Optionally _compareFn_ can be provided which assures that properties are iterated in given order.
+If provided _compareFn_ is equal to `true`, then order is alphabetical (by key).

 ### get(obj, key)
 ### getCompareBy(name)
 ### getPropertyNames()